vita-wanchenchen/Train-Scheduler/README.md

 # Train-Scheduler

-Train scheduler build with HTML, Bootstrap, CSS, jQuery, Moment.js and Firebase for the database.
+Train scheduler build with HTML, Bootstrap, CSS, jQuery, Moment.js and Firebase.

 ## How to use the scheduler